 Theoretically, the ‘grammar of graphics’ approach has been a substantial influence on visualization software.
 The concept was introduced in 1999 by Leland Wilkinson in a landmark book and gained widespread attention through Hadley Wickham’s development of ggplot2 The core idea is that a visualization can be represented as different layers within a framework, with rules governing the relationship between layers.
 In turn, Bokeh was influenced by the 'grammar of graphics' concept as were other Python charting libraries.
 The Vega project seeks to take the idea of the grammar of graphics further and creates a grammar to specify visualizations independent of the visualization backend module.
 Building on Vega, the Altair project is a visualization library that offers a different approach from Bokeh to build charts.
 It’s clear that the grammar of graphics approach has become central to Python charting software.

-The big gap between Python and BI tools like Tableau and Qlik is ease of deployment and speed of development.
-BI tools reduce the skill level to build apps, to deploy them to servers, and to manage tasks like access control.
-Projects like Holoviews may evolve to make chart building easier, but there are still no good easy and automated deployment solutions.
+The big gap between Python and BI tools like Tableau and Qlik is the ease of deployment and speed of development.
+BI tools reduce the skill level to build apps, deploy them to servers, and manage tasks like access control.
+Projects like Holoviews may evolve to make chart building easier, but there are still no good, easy, and automated deployment solutions.
 However, some of the component parts for easier deployment exist, for example, Docker, and it’s not hard to imagine the open-source community moving its attention to deployment and management once the various widget and charting issues of visualization have been solved.

 Will the Python ecosystem evolve to be as good as R’s and be good enough to take on BI tools?
 Probably, but not for a few years.
 In my view, this evolution will happen slowly and in public (e.g. talks at PyCon, SciPy etc.).
 The good news for developers is, there will be plenty of time to adapt to these changes.